ElvisRBA/Roofstock/README.md

 ## Installation

-Go to the SSL folder and install the server.crt certificate to run the application over HTTPS.
+Go to the SSL folder inside the Client Project and install the server.crt certificate to run the application over HTTPS.

 Follow the instructions below: